HardlyDifficult/Tutorials/Outline.md

 ## Import art

 Add a sprite sheet for the platform to the Asset directory.
-We are using [Kenney.nl's Platformer Pack Redux](http://kenney.nl/assets/platformer-pack-redux) 'sprite sheets/sprite sheet_ground.png'.
+We are using [Kenney.nl's Platformer Pack Redux](http://kenney.nl/assets/platformer-pack-redux) 'spritesheets/spritesheet_ground.png'.

 <details><summary>How</summary>